c64emulator/elv_usb-bat/LCDproc/README.md

 ## installation
         > make install

+* initscripts
-* initscripts (note: consider the dependencies, LCDd has to be started before lcdpro and lcdexec)!
+  Note: Consider the dependencies, LCDd has to be started before lcdpro and lcdexec!
   Therefore I changed a line in the startup scripts of 'lcdproc' and 'lcdexec' provided with lcdproc:
 ```
   # Required-Start:    LCDd $syslog $local_fs $network $remote_fs